jachana/bluetext/blueprints/web-app/intro.md

-## Polytope Module Spec
+## Documentation For The React Web App Blueprint

+This Blueprint specifies how to add and update a Polytope module for providing a React Web App

+Parent module: `polytope/node`.
+Read the bluetext documentation resource for this standard module to understand how to specify the `args` attributes.

-Example of a Polytope web-app module:
+## Example of a Polytope React Web App module

 ```yaml
   - id: web-app
     params: